Boston University: Student and faculty activism

 On March 16, 1978, about 900 Boston University students gathered at the George Sherman Union to protest against the $400 rise in tuition and $150 rise in housing charges declared by the trustees on March 7.
 The protest interrupted a board of trustees conference.
-While John Silber and Arthur G.B.
-Metcalf, the chairman of the board of trustees, were negotiating with student government representatives to discuss the matter further on a separate occasion, the protesters marched into the building from two entrances, effectively trapping 40 trustees and 10 university administrators in the building for over thirty minutes.
+While John Silber and Arthur G. B. Metcalf, chairman of the board of trustees, were negotiating with student government representatives to discuss the matter further on a separate occasion, the protesters marched into the building from two entrances, effectively trapping 40 trustees and 10 university administrators in the building for over thirty minutes.
 Twenty officers from the Boston University Police Department had to disperse the crowd from the stairwells.
 The protest resulted in the arrest of 19 year old Joshua Grossman, while another student and two BUPD officers were taken to hospitals.

 On April 5, 1979, several hundred faculty members, as well as clerical workers and librarians, went on strike.
 The faculty members were seeking a labor contract while the clerical workers and librarians were seeking union recognition.
 The strike ended by mid-April under terms favorable to the employees.

-On November 27, 1979, the committee to Defend Iranian Students- composed of Iranian students, Youths Against Foreign Fascism and the Revolutionary Communist Party, held a demonstration at the George Sherman Union against the deposed Shah of Iran and the deportation of Iranian students from the US.
+On November 27, 1979, the committee to Defend Iranian Students—composed of Iranian students, Youths Against Foreign Fascism and the Revolutionary Communist Party—held a demonstration at the George Sherman Union against the deposed Shah of Iran and the deportation of Iranian students from the US.
 "To the Iranian people, that man (the shah) is Adolf Hitler," students protested.
 "The Shah Must Face the Wrath of the People."
 This was met with chants of "God Bless America" from the opposing group.
 Twenty policemen broke up the confronting parties though no arrests were made.